MA in Child and Adolescent Development

 Admission Procedures

-All prospective graduate students, including Sacramento State graduates, must file a University application and a separate supplemental MA CHDV Program application.
-Both applications must be submitted by the deadlines stated on the College of Education and Office of Graduate Studies websites.
+All prospective graduate students, including Sacramento State graduates, must submit a University application.
+The application must be submitted by the deadlines stated on the College of Education and Office of Graduate Studies websites.
 Required application materials include:

-- a well-written, clearly articulated statement of the applicant's educational and professional background and an explanation of how graduate study will advance the applicant's professional goals; and
+• statement describing the applicant's educational and professional background and how graduate study will advance the applicant's professional goals; and

 For more admissions information and application deadlines, please visit the Office of Graduate Studies website.
-Details about each of the components of the supplemental application can be found on the application packet posted to the College of Education website.
+Details about the application can be found on the application packet posted to the College of Education website.

 Approximately six weeks after the posted application deadline, a decision regarding admission will be emailed to each applicant.